barryllium/WWDC-session-notes/2024/Keynote.md

         * Puts video in its own window with easily accessible controls
 * Gaming
     * Game Porting Toolkit 2
-        * Improved Windows compatiblity and shader debugging
+        * Improved Windows compatibility and shader debugging
         * Easier to bring mac games to iPhone/iPad

 ### **Apple Intelligence**